compoundingeffects/bigpictureschool/cellular_biology.md

 - **Proteins**: These do most of the work in cells.
 - **Lipids**: These make up the cell's outer layer.
 - **Carbohydrates**: These provide energy and structure.
-- **Nucleic Acids**: These store and pass on instructions for how the cell should work.
+- **Nucleic acids**: These store and pass on instructions for how the cell should work.

 5. **How do cells get energy**?
 Cells need energy to do things like move, grow, and make more cells.
 They get energy in two main ways:
 - By breaking down food (like sugar) with oxygen to make energy.